 Designed in the style of a traditional palace and blending perfectly with its royal surroundings on the banks of Lake Pichola, The Oberoi Udaivilas ensures a lavish stay.
 It’s the perfect haven to relax after a journey through Rajasthan, and makes the ideal base from which to explore Udaipur if you can tear yourself away!

 Price Guide: $$$$

-The Taj Lake Palace has a unique location; on a tiny island in the middle of Lake Pichola.
-It is perhaps one of the most photographed hotels in the world, and the views of the City Palace which lies directly opposite are magnificent and uninterrupted.
+The Taj Lake Palace has a unique location on a tiny island in the middle of Lake Pichola.
+It is one of the most photographed hotels in the world.
+The views of the lake and City Palace are magnificent and uninterrupted.

-If you’d like to experience Udaipur on your upcoming trip to Rajasthan, please do get in touch.
-We’d love to assist with your arrangements, and as experts in private, luxury tailor-made tours of this region would be an ideal match.
-For inspiration on the possibilities, we’d recommend taking a look at our sample itineraries – our Luxury Rajasthan Tour with Oberoi, Leela and Taj hotels would be a great starting point, as would our Ultimate Luxury Rajasthan Tour.
-But remember, all our tours are tailor-made to our guest’s individual tastes and requirements – every aspect is flexible and will be designed around your every preference.0
+If you’d like to experience Udaipur on your upcoming trip to Rajasthan, please get in touch.
+We’d love to assist with your arrangements, and as experts in private, luxury tailor-made tours of this region we’re an ideal match.
+For inspiration on the possibilities, we recommend taking a look at our sample itineraries – our Luxury Rajasthan Tour with Oberoi, Leela and Taj hotels would be a great starting point, as would our Ultimate Luxury Rajasthan Tour.
+But remember, all our tours are tailor-made to our guest’s tastes and requirements – every aspect is flexible and will be designed around your every preference.0